lisabronwyn/loud-lizard/README.md

  - [x] FreeCodeCamp - JavaScript Lingo: Regular Expressions
  - [x] FreeCodeCamp - Big O Notation: What It Is and Why You Should Care
  - [x] FreeCodeCamp - Big O Notation: A Few Examples
- - [x] A Smarter Way to Learn JS - Chapter Exercises: 1 - 9, 22
+ - [x] A Smarter Way to Learn JS - Chapter Exercises: 1 - 9, 22 *
- - [x] Tutorials Point - HTTP, Express JS, React, JS
+ - [x] Tutorials Point - HTTP, Express JS, React JS *
  - [x] React JS Fundamentals - Intro to the React Ecosystem
+ - [x] MongoDB Tutorial for Beginners - YouTube Video

+ * These tutorials were very beneficial.

+ In A Smarter Way to Learn JS, we learned that the placement of operators matters when assigning values to a new variable.
+Example: x-- vs --x

+ On Tutorials Point, we learned that all Express methods are equivalent to HTTP verbs (i.e., post, Git, etc.) If code works for small calculations/data, it's not always efficient when scaled to larger calculations/data.